ficusjs/ficusjs-app-shell/examples/apps/plant-store/README.md

-# Plant Store Example
+# Plant Store Application

-The plant store example is a simple example of a single page application built using the Ficus app shell.
+The plant store example is a simple example of a single page application built using the Ficus App Shell.
 It has a desktop and mobile UI.
 It contains modules that provide the application functionality.

 ## Architecture

 The plant store application contains the following structure:

 - UI loader
 - App UI desktop
   - App shell runtime
   - Desktop styles
 - App UI mobile
   - App shell runtime
   - Mobile styles
 - Modules
   - Home
   - Basket